ccrepo/sudoku-lib/README.md

     It returns the solutions moves and the final solved board to the caller.

-    If no solution is found it only returns an error code.
+    If no solution is found it only returns an error message.

     ```cpp
-    unsigned int get_sudoku_solution_STUB(
+    unsigned int32_t get_sudoku_solution_STUB(
 			const char* in_request,
 			uint8_t* out_response,
 			int32_t* out_runtime);